-- The verifications-related URLs, the Your documents page at /verifications and the verification details page at /verifications/details. - The verification Alert on the Dashboard page. - Verifications messages in the To-dos pane on the dashboard.
+- The verifications-related URLs, the Your documents page at /verifications and the verification details page at /verifications/details. - The verification Alert on the Dashboard page.

+• Verifications messages in the To-dos pane on the dashboard.

-For more information about environment variables, see the "React environment variable reference" on page 169.
+For more information about environment variables, see the "React environment variable reference" on page 171.

-- 1. Edit the .env file in the root of your application. - 2.
-Set REACT_APP_FEATURE_VERIFICATIONS_ENABLED to true or false.
+- 1. Ensure that you have implemented the appropriate file security and validations for document uploads, see "Implementing file security and validation for the POST files API" on page 92. - 2.
+Enable the file upload API, see "Enabling the POST files API for file uploads" on page 93. - 3.
+Edit the .env file in the root of your application and set REACT_APP_FEATURE_VERIFICATIONS_ENABLED to true.
 If you don't define the environment variable, the verifications feature defaults to disabled.